 Last week, I got my project (about books and Twitter) to the point I was ready to put it online using Heroku.
-It was straightforward to get the Rails backend and Elm frontend set up locally (thanks to Abe Voelker’s helpful blog post), but I ran into a few additional snags getting it hosted.
+It was straightforward to get the Rails backend1 and Elm frontend set up locally (thanks to Abe Voelker’s helpful blog post), but I ran into a few additional snags getting it hosted.

 Here’s what I learned, in the hope it will be useful to others: